Written by the Dental Fear Central Web Team

 Many people with a dental phobia, when thinking about their ideal dentist visit, come up with a scenario along the following lines: be knocked out cold at home before being whisked away and having all problems fixed, and wake up later in your own bed.

 For some of us, the reasoning behind this “ideal solution” has more to do with wanting to avoid the initial encounter with a dentist and all that might entail (the embarrassment over the state of your teeth, “the lecture”, hearing the bad news, and so on).
 If this applies to you, then you may find your fear of being awake diminish or disappear once you find a kind and caring dentist who is right for you.

 Fear of Being Awake during dental procedures

 For others, the fear of being awake during dental procedures is a very specific fear.
 You “just know”, deep down, that you cannot tolerate any treatment while being awake.
 Or you may know that you can’t handle being awake during a specific procedure, such as tooth removal, but you’re okay with other dental procedures.

 If that’s the case, you may be interested in IV sedation.
 IV sedation has largely replaced general anaesthesia.
-It is an extremely safe and effective method.
+It is extremely safe and effective.

 For more information, visit our IV sedation page.